 You said of Marriage Equality, “What if I wanted to marry a box turtle?
 What’s next?”

 Here’s my answer: Yes.
-If the turtle pays $36, takes a blood test, is a legal resident of the state, has a legal birth certificate, has a social security number, is over 18 years of age, found to be of sound mind, and signs his name with black ink on a civil marriage certificate before the county clerk’s officer and a witness… then, well, yes.
+If the turtle pays $36, takes a blood test, is a legal resident of the state, has a legal birth certificate, has a social security number, is over 18 years of age, found to be of sound mind, and signs his name with black ink on a civil marriage certificate before the county clerk’s officer and a witness… then, well, yes you can marry that turtle.